 You can either create one data source for each SNMP agent that you want to access using the DSA, or you can create a single data source and use it to access all agents.
 You can create and configure data sources using the GUI.
 After you create a data source, you can create one or more data types that represent the OIDs of variables managed by the corresponding agent.

 Socket DSA data source

+[Important: This feature is deprecated.]
 The socket DSA data source is named SocketMediatorDataSource.